ExsampleOfTests/Booking.com_Tests/README.md

 # Booking.com_Tests
-The project is built on: IntelliJ IDE + maven + JDK8 + Selenium + TestNG
+The project is built using: IntelliJ IDE + maven + JDK8 + Selenium + TestNG

 To run this project, you must have:
 1. Development environment (IDE Intellij)